ynput/OpenPype/website/docs/artist_hosts_houdini.md

 ### Creating BGEO instances

-Just select your object to be exported as BGEO.
-If there is `output` node inside, first found will be used as entry
+Just select your SOP node to be exported as BGEO.
+If your selection is object level, OpenPype will try to find there is `output` node inside, the one with the lowest index will be used:
-point:

 ![BGEO output node](assets/houdini_bgeo_output_node.png)